zeejers/Meg/README.md

 - `migrate` - Runs migrations in the specified migration folder.
 Defaults to folder "Migrations".
 Migrations are just SQL scripts.
 - `gen` - Generates a migration via meg DSL.
 - `env` - Print the meg environment to see what your default database connection strings, migration folder, and db provider are.

+Why not just use Saturn.Cli?
+I like Saturn.Cli, but it feels somewhat coupled to the Saturn framework, and I prefer to use other frameworks like Giraffe independently.
+I wanted a Framework agnostic tool.

 ## Install